sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/Coding_Best_Practices.md

 ### Defer script loading

 One of the bottlenecks of a Titanium application is JavaScript evaluation.
-This is particularly the case for Android, although the V8 runtime provides substantial improvements for this issue compared with Rhino.
 For that reason, to speed the startup and responsiveness of your application, you should avoid loading scripts until they are absolutely needed.
 As in the following application, which has three windows to be opened in succession on a click (touch) event, note that the dependent JavaScript for each window is not loaded until absolutely necessary.

 Lazy script loading in app.js